MikolajRusin/football-vision-ai/README.md

 1. The confidence threshold was set to 0.3 to avoid poor predictions and reduce clutter in the dataset.
 2. The Intersection over Union (IoU) threshold was set to 0.5 to eliminate duplicate predictions and select the most confident prediction for each object.
 3. The predictions were saved as the COCO JSON format, with bounding box coordinates (x, y, width, height) in absolute pixel values, where (x, y) refers to the top-left corner of the box.
+> ⚠️ Note: Category identifiers saved at this stage start at 1, because several transformer-based models require index 0 to refer to the background.
+This is due to the architecture and operation of these models.

 After running the notebook, each folder in the `data` directory will contain its own `coco_annotations` folder.
 Inside each `coco_annotations` folder, you will find an `annotations.json` file with the corresponding annotations for the images in that folder.
 The data folder should look like the following structure: